nadikarim/nadikarim/README.md

 _**WELCOME HOME**_
 This is nadikarim's github's space

+🌱 I’m currently learning mobile development such as Native android with kotlin and multi platform framework jus like flutter soon

 <!--
 **nadikarim/nadikarim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.